maritlarsenchina/maritlarsenlyrics/_posts/2014-07-14-I-Dont-Want-To-Talk-about-It.md

-Don't talk about what we are
+Don’t talk about what we are

-Don't talk about what we've been
+Don’t talk about what we’ve been

-What's done

-is done
+What’s done is done

-I don't want to talk about it
+I don’t want to talk about it

-It's never just one mistake
+It’s never just one mistake

-It's never just one heartbreak
+It’s never just one heartbreak

-What's done

-is done
+What’s done is done

-I don't want to talk about it
+I don’t want to talk about it

-Don't talk about what we are
+Don’t talk about what we are

-Don't talk about what we've been
+Don’t talk about what we’ve been

-What's done

-is done

-is done
+What’s done is done

-It's done

-I don't want to talk about it

-I don't want to talk about it

 Is done

 Is done

+I don’t want to talk about it

+I don’t want to talk about it

+Is done

+Is done

-I don't want to talk about it
+I don’t want to talk about it

-It's never just one mistake
+It’s never just one mistake

-It's never just one heartbreak
+It’s never just one heartbreak

-What's done

-is done
+What’s done is done

-I don't want to talk about it
+I don’t want to talk about it